For a successful holiday, here is your checklist to check before you hit the road:

 Sale of various food and essential hygiene products directly at the reception.

-Paid Wi-Fi ranges from €6 for one day to €37 for 3 weeks.
+Wifi is charged, rates at the reception.
 You can buy your Wi-Fi credit online by credit card.

 The Arches restaurant offers a variety of dishes to suit the tastes of young and old.